tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 See [Mimblewimble-Grin Blockchain Protocol Overview](../../protocols/grin-protocol-overview/MainReport.md) and [Grin vs. BEAM, a Comparison](../../protocols/grin-beam-comparison/MainReport.md) for more information about the Mimblewimble implementation of Grin and Beam.

-An independent implementation for Bulletproofs range proofs was done for the Monero project (an open source CryptoNote implementation in C++) by [Sarang Noether](https://github.com/SarangNoether) [[49]] in Java as the pre-cursor and [moneromooo-monero](https://github.com/moneromooo-monero) [[46]] in C++ as the final implementation.
+An independent implementation for Bulletproof range proofs was done for the Monero project (an open source CryptoNote implementation in C++) by [Sarang Noether](https://github.com/SarangNoether) [[49]] in Java as the pre-cursor and [moneromooo-monero](https://github.com/moneromooo-monero) [[46]] in C++ as the final implementation.
 Their implementation supports single and aggregate range proofs.

 Adjoint, Inc. has also done an independent open source implementation of Bulletproofs in Haskell at `GitHub: adjoint-io/bulletproofs` [[29]].
 They utilize open source private permissioned blockchain technology for multi-party workflows in the financial industry.